Royal Castle, Warsaw: In partitioned Poland and the Second Polish Republic

 After the January Uprising in 1863, the Russian army totally destroyed the Royal garden on the Vistula side (which was transformed into the military parade square), building a few barracks made of brick for stables and Cossacks' barracks.
-In 1862–1863 some maintenance work was done in the Royal Castle under the supervision of Jerzy Orłowicz, Ludwik Gosławski and Potolov.
-In 1890 the Saxon Elevation was rebuilt under the supervision of a builder January Kiślański, when the arcades of both viewing galleries, dating back to the August III period, were deformed.
-The last repair works, which cost 28 000 rubles, during the reign of Russia, were in 1902 in the rooms which had been occupied by the Russian army.
+In 1862–1863, some maintenance work was done in the Royal Castle under the supervision of Jerzy Orłowicz, Ludwik Gosławski and Potolov.
+In 1890, the Saxon Elevation was rebuilt under the supervision of a builder January Kiślański, when the arcades of both viewing galleries, dating back to the Augustus III period, were deformed.
+The last repair works, which cost 28,000 rubles, during the reign of Russia, were in 1902 in the rooms which had been occupied by the Russian army.

-During the First World War it was the residence of the German military governor.
-After Poland regained her independence in 1918, the Castle became the residence of the President of Poland.
+During the First World War, it was the residence of the German military governor.
+After Poland regained her independence in 1918, the castle became the residence of the president of Poland.
 It was restored under the guidance of Kazimierz Skórewicz (1920–1928) and Adolf Szyszko-Bohusz (until 1939).
-Under the terms of the Peace Treaty signed with Soviet Russia at Riga in 1920, works of art and other precious things, including all the castle furnishings, which had been taken away to Russia, were brought back to Poland.
+Under the terms of the peace treaty signed with Soviet Russia at Riga in 1920, works of art and other precious things, including all the castle furnishings, which had been taken away to Russia, were brought back to Poland.
 As a result, it was possible to restore the historic rooms to their appearance in the reign of Stanisław II Augustus.